Crawlability refers to how effectively Google spiders can crawl or browse your site for indexing.

 - When your old content, gets fresh backlinks, it’ll send a signal to Google that it’s still relevant and rank higher.

 - Natural link profile.

 Internally link blog posts.

 Interlinking helps Google in understanding the structure better and also the relation between the content on your blog.
-It in turn shoots up the crawlability of your site.
+It, in turn, boosts up the crawlability of your site.

 To help Google better understand the structure, use LSI keywords as anchor texts for your internal links.
-It helps your posts rank for some lateral search terms.
+It helps your posts rank for some related search terms.

 Once you include AJAX, flash on your site, it decreases the Crawlability.
 Google can read AJAX and flash, However Google does not like that sort of content.
 It also causes Crawlability issues with other search engines.

 Avoid navigational menus that are AJAX and flash rich.
 Craft menus that constitute only HTML and CSS.

 Link to the pillar articles in your navigational menu.
 The pillar content normally has internal links to dozens of your blog posts.
 So linking to pillar articles, helps in passing the homepage ranking juice to your pillar content.
 And also for all your linked blog posts.